bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-xamarin-apps.md

 #### **Android**

 For Android, you need an APK and you need to sign that APK.
-Bitrise makes that happen with the `Sign APK` Step.
+Bitrise makes that happen with the `Android Sign` Step.
 The Step requires a keystore file, a keystore password and a keystore alias.

 1. [Create a code signing identity in Visual Studio](https://docs.microsoft.com/en-us/xamarin/android/deploy-test/signing/?tabs=vswin).
 2. Upload the keystore file to Bitrise: open the Workflow Editor of your app, go to the `Code Signing` tab and upload the file to the `ANDROID KEYSTORE FILE` section.
 3. Set a keystore password, a keystore alias and a private key password.
-4. On the `Workflows` tab, add the `Sign APK` Step to your workflow, AFTER the `Xamarin Archive` Step.
+4. On the `Workflows` tab, add the `Android Sign` Step to your workflow, AFTER the `Xamarin Archive` Step.

-Read more about using the `Sign APK` Step [in our guide](/code-signing/android-code-signing/android-code-signing-using-bitrise-sign-apk-step/)!
+Read more about using the `Android Sign` Step [in our guide](/code-signing/android-code-signing/android-code-signing-using-bitrise-sign-apk-step/)!

 #### **iOS**